Apply for coverage

 - Whether you are an independent firm (learn more about contractors and subcontractors)

 - The date your coverage comes into effect

 Notifying you of our decision

-If you are not eligible for registration with WorkSafeBC, the officer will send you a letter letting you know about the decision.
-If the officer decides you are a worker, you will have the benefit of workers’ compensation coverage through the firm(s) you are providing your services to.
+If you are not eligible for registration with WorkSafeBC, we will send you a letter outlining why your application was not accepted.
+If we determine that you are a worker, you will have the benefit of workers’ compensation coverage through the firm(s) you are providing your services to.